Go To Festival Footwear

 If you want to think logically and less fashionably, a pair of cheaper wellies and your old trainers (give them a little clean) will do the trick at a festival!

-You can always dress it up and buy yourself some colourful clothing and some sparkly accessories.
+You can always dress them up and buy yourself some colourful clothes and some sparkly accessories.